 On the other hand, if Mr. Jones lived alone and was having a party at his place, you would write “Mr. Jones’ house” or “Mr. Jones’s house.”
 Both are acceptable—it’s merely a difference of style and personal preference.
 Names that end in s are the exception to the singular possessive rule, though.
 You’d normally just add 's to make a singular name possessive, such as Mr. Berry’s house or Mrs. Mendez’s house.

-Now that you know exactly when and where to add an apostrophe, your holiday greetings will not only be jolly but also grammatically correct.
+Now that you know exactly when and where to add an apostrophe, your greeting cards will not only be joyful but also grammatically correct.